 What Mail Order Can Not Tune For:

 Certain modifications cannot be safely tuned via mail-order style tuning.
-They require the use of a dyno and wide-band O2 sensors or a "sniffer" to correctly dial-in your A/F, etc. (In these cases please go to http://www.sctflash.com to locate a dyno tuner in your area.)
-Non-Tunable Examples:
+They require the use of a dyno and wide-band O2 sensors or a "sniffer" to correctly dial-in your air/fuel, etc. (In these cases please go to http://www.sctflash.com to locate a dyno tuner in your area.)
+Non-tunable examples:

-• Non-Stock Forced Induction (This includes ALL aftermarket superchargers and turbos.
-Stock Cobra OK)
+- Non-stock forced induction (this includes ALL aftermarket superchargers and turbos.
+Stock Cobra okay)